 We are influenced to meet the commercial expectations of food spilling over the tables and presents stocked so high you can’t see the tree.
 And then we expect someone else to take accountability to lead the movement towards more a sustainable and ethical Christmas.
 But we can all take a role, albeit even if it’s just a few small changes.

 There are many easy and cheap ways to have a green Christmas and reduce your Christmas carbon footprint.
 You don’t need to become Scrooge and turn the lights off or have a Christmas dinner Gordon Ramsay would laugh at.

-Switch your fancy glittery wrapping paper for the standard printed paper and it can go straight in the recycle bin.
+Switch your fancy glittery wrapping paper for the standard printed paper and it can go straight into the recycle bin.
 If we all did this, we’d be recycling the paper for 1.5 billion Christmas presents.

 Do you really need all those nibbles and extra desserts in case your guests go hungry?
 Before doing your annual Christmas food shop, take a list and stick to it.
-Don’t let the supermarket offers stray you into thinking you need that extra box of after eights.
+Don’t let the supermarket offers stray you into thinking you need that extra box of After Eights.
 Not only will you be saving money, you’ll be reducing your waste.

 Where to buy eco-friendly gifts

 The Go Green Movement provides many great alternatives for sustainable and ethical presents.
 The Ethical Superstore sells stunning gifts, from clutch bags to organic wine.
 The Green Tulip even sells environmentally friendly gifts for your pets!